fieldtensor/code-samples/README.md

 O(log(n+1)) in the worst case, which is tremendously better than a linear search for large n.

-I also have an interesting mathematical proof of the correctness of the balancing procedure somewhere in my hand written notes, but I can't find it at the moment.

 <a name="quat"></a>
 A Quaternion Class
 ------------------